LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 control -- attacks can happen through scripts.
 Detection of such scripts is difficult because administrators also often run scripts remotely to carry out various administrative activities.
-By default, Microsoft Defender ATP will wait for the SecOps approval before proceeding, but they could also configure it under the machine group settings to skip this step and apply remediation automatically.
+By default, Microsoft Defender ATP will wait for SecOp's approval before proceeding, but they could also configure it under the machine group settings to skip this step and apply remediation automatically.

-The machine view page provides SecOps with an overview of security-relevant details such as logged on users, high-level machine status and risk profile.
+The machine view page provides SecOps with an overview of security-relevant details, such as logged-on users, high-level machine status, and risk profile.

-Here they can also see that the Microsoft Defender Security Center supports multiple endpoint types Including Windows Server 2019, Linux Machines, as well as Apple clients running macOS.
+Here they can also see that the Microsoft Defender Security Center supports multiple endpoint types, including Windows Server 2019, Linux Machines, as well as Apple clients running MacOS.

 ![](https://o365hq.com/images/750.png)

-Additionally, they can view a rich and detailed timeline that shows all events observed from this machine, back as far as 6 months.
+Additionally, they can view a rich and detailed timeline that shows all events observed from this machine, as far back as six months.
-Additionally, they can interactively hunt, search and explore historical data across all the endpoints.
+Additionally, they can interactively hunt, search, and explore historical data across all the endpoints.
 SecOps can reduce the verbosity by using search or filter functionality.

 Drilling in, the detailed view of the alert shows the SecOps team what services were involved in the alert, as well as what files are affected.\
-Here SecOps can see that the malware in question was introduced via an email, and with the deep integration with Office ATP we can also get more details on who else in the organization received this mail, including *Delivery Actions* (Delivered, Delivered to Junk, or Blocked) as well as the *Delivery Location* (Inbox, Junk, or Quarantine).
+Here, SecOps can see that the malware in question was introduced via an email, and with the deep integration with Office ATP, we can also get more details on who else in the organization received this mail, including *Delivery Actions* (Delivered, Delivered to Junk, or Blocked), as well as the *Delivery Location* (Inbox, Junk, or Quarantine).

 ![](https://o365hq.com/images/751.png)

 Enterprises often deal with cyber threats.
 The threat analytics dashboard offers several overviews about the threats described in the reports.
-It also contains worldwide impact and detection information, mitigation recommendations.\
+It also contains worldwide impact and detection information, plus mitigation recommendations.\
-Diving into security recommendations, The SecOps user can see that MDATP is providing a list of actionable recommendations to improve the vulnerability posture of the organization, both in relation to software vulnerabilities as well as endpoint misconfigurations.\
+Diving into security recommendations, the SecOps user can see that MDATP is providing a list of actionable recommendations to improve the vulnerability posture of the organization, both in relation to software vulnerabilities and endpoint misconfigurations.\
 This page contains a dynamic prioritized list of security recommendations for the entire organization across all operating systems and software.